Cabinet painting is no different to auto body work. In order for paint to stick and feel smooth, surfaces must be prepared properly.

-Even though the cabinets feel smooth after priming, they still need to be sanded between coats to increase paint bonding.
+Even though cabinets feel smooth after priming, they still need to be sanded between coats to increase paint bonding.

 Sanding the primer coat and air blasting in a vacuum room to suck out dust is extremely important.
 This video briefly shows how we lightly sand the primer coat prior to finish coating.